 5. Image Search

 Computer vision is also helpful in the automated tagging of images.
 This eliminates the need for manual tagging of the images.
 This also makes image recognition on a larger scale quicker and more accurate.
 Computer vision technology when applied to videos can be mind-boggling and can fundamentally change the way we access and archive the video content.
-Take an example of Google image search which is trained to recognize and search thousands of images.
+Take an example of a Google image search that is trained to recognize and search thousands of images.

-In a nutshell, we can say that computer vision technology has a plenty of prospective uses in marketing.
+In a nutshell, we can say that computer vision technology has plenty of prospective uses in marketing.
 In the upcoming future, online advertisements can gather details about the attention and emotions through facial recognition too.
 Marketers can take this feedback to determine which ads should be shown to get the maximum response from the customers.